 All employees under the 'Workmen' category are members of Trade Union.
-Workmen represent about 29% of the employee strength in POWERGRID.
+Workmen represent about 29% of the employee strength in POWERGRID

-7. Please indicate the Number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment in the last financial year and pending, as on the end of the financial year.
+Please indicate the Number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment in the last financial year and pending, as on the end of the financial year.

-S.No. ing the financial year ing No of complaints pend- ing as on end of the financial year 1.
+S.No.
+Category No of complaints filed dur- ing the financial year No of complaints pend- ing as on end of the financial year 1.
 Child labour/forced labour/involuntary labour NIL NIL 2.
-Sexual harassment NIL NIL NIL 3.
+Sexual harassment NIL NIL 3.
 Discriminatory employment NIL NIL

-8. What percentage of your under mentioned employees were given safety & skill up-gradation training in the last year?
+What percentage of your under mentioned employees were given safety & skill up-gradation training in the last year?